TotalZeus/CGMBot/README.md

 ## 📌 Notes
 ✅ The bot fetches glucose readings every 60 seconds.

-✅ Dexcom credentials are securely stored in an SQLite database.
+✅ Dexcom credentials are securely stored in an SQLite database in your bot.

 ✅ Keep your bot token private to prevent unauthorized access.